Looking for quality English-Chinese or Chinese-English translation?

 A pinch of chopped spring onions

 - Add soy sauce, minced ginger and chopped spring onions to the minced pork.
-Mix well
+Mix well and leave to stand for a while

 - Bring a pot of water to a boil, use a spoon to scoop and shape the minced pork into a ball and place them into the boiling water.
 Repeat until all minced pork have been used up